Automated journalism: Cost

 Automated journalism is cheaper because more content can be produced within less time.
 It also lowers labour costs for news organizations.
 Reduced human input means less expenses on wages or salaries, paid leaves, vacations, and employment insurance.
 Automation serves as a cost-cutting tool for news outlets struggling with tight budgets but still wish to maintain the scope and quality of their coverage.

+Quality and accuracy

+Some research argues that artificial intelligence improves journalistic quality through better verification, fact checking and transparency support mechanisms.

+Emerging developments

+Some experimental journalism models incorporate community validation processes in conjunction with AI-generated content.
+This allows members of the public to review, verify and contribute to the findings or original content generated by these models before publication.

 Concerns

 Authorship

 In an automated story, there is often confusion about who should be credited as the author.
 Several participants of a study on algorithmic authorship attributed the credit to the programmer; others perceived the news organization as the author, emphasizing the collaborative nature of the work.
 There is also no way for the reader to verify whether an article was written by a robot or human, which raises issues of transparency although such issues also arise with respect to authorship attribution between human authors too.

+Research has increasingly focused on the importance of human oversight in AI-assisted journalism.
+While AI systems contribute to content creation at scale, responsibility and editorial decision-making is still generally considered to remain with journalists or the news organizations.